Silence2107/FYS4150-projects/Project-1/Problem-10/README.md

 `g++ path/to/solve_tridiag_general.cpp -o path/to/solve_tridiag_general.out path/to/src/*.cpp -I ./path/to/include`

 To produce more statistically meaningul data, for each given discretization number the timings are collected re running the algorithms a number of times (in this case 100).
-This can be done with a loop, with the following command line to exectute the code:
+This can be done with a loop, with the following command line to execute the code:

 `for f in {1..100}; do ./path/to/solve_tridiag_general.out < discretization > <output_file = "output.csv"> >> <out_timings = "timings-g-$n_times.csv"; done `

 (and similarly for the special algorithm).
+Note that the output, that is the time required by the algorith, is redirected to an additional output file.
 The timings will be collected in each timings*.csv file, then averaged with: `awk '{ total += $1 } END { print total/NR }'  timings-100.csv `

 Additionally, all the timings for different discretization numbers can be collected into one unique file by: `paste -d ',' timings-{file1}.csv timings-{file2}.csv {...}  > timings-{s-or-g}.csv `